Enroll in Smart Traveler Enrollment Program (STEP) to receive health and security updates.

 - Will I be allowed to enter Luxembourg?
 I have a trip planned (in the future) – can I still come?

-On June 30, 2020, the European Commission recommended the continued restriction of travelers from the United States to the European Union for at least for two additional weeks.
-This restriction will be evaluated every two weeks.
-Please visit the EU’s website for up-to-date travel restrictions for the EU: https://reopen.europa.eu/en.
+On 21 August, the European Commission recommended the continued restriction of travelers from certain countries (the United States and others) to the European Union for at least two additional weeks.
+There are exceptions to this prohibition, however:

 More information can be found here.

 U.S. citizens are reminded to follow all federal, state, and local laws and regulations.
 Please reference the Luxembourg Government’s website for the country’s exit strategy and the latest guidance on conditions in Luxembourg.